abap-observability-tools/abap-metrics-provider/docs/README.md

 Selects the transport states for the current Day and create a metric for command and return code.

-## transport states (BAL)
+## Business Application Log (BAL)

 [zcl_amp_c_bal_logs](../src/zamp_collector/zcl_amp_c_bal_logs.clas.abap)

-Counts all logs for the current day and groups them.
+Counts all logs for the current day and groups by Object and Subobject.
+Also provides the number of different message types per Bal Object.